Student Organization Policies and Procedures

 • Ensure that organization officer information remains up-to-date at all times on InvolveMOUNT.

-• Ensure that organization officers meet the specified 2.0 GPA, minimum registration in 6 credits requirement each semester, and complete required trainings specific to their position.
+• Ensure that organization officers meet the specified minimum 2.0 GPA, minimum registration in 6 credits requirement each semester, and complete required trainings specific to their position.

 • Advise organization members regarding college policies and best practices involving students.